gsbdarc/rcpedia/docs/_user_guide/storage.md

 ### Local Disk

 On each Yen machine, there is local disk space mounted at ```/tmp```, which is over 1 TB in size.
 Reading and writing from ```/tmp``` is a lot faster because I/O operations do not have to go via the slow network.
 All Yen users are free to make use of this space.
 Much like a hard drive on your laptop, this can be accessed only from that single Yen machine.
 Be careful not to fill up `/tmp` completely as jobs running on that Yen node may crash in unexpected ways.
 Be a good citizen and delete the files you no longer need.

 !!!
 Warning
-    Note that ```/scratch``` and ```/tmp``` space on all Yens is cleared during system reboots, and is subject to **intermittent purging** as needed by the admins.
-Therefore, local ```/tmp``` or ```/scratch``` spaces are best only for temporary files.
+    Note that ```/scratch``` and ```/tmp``` spaces on all Yens are cleared during system reboots, and is subject to **intermittent purging** as needed by the admins.
+Therefore, local ```/tmp``` or ```/scratch``` spaces are best used only for temporary files.
+Additionally, ensure that files in ```/tmp`` have the correct permission set to prevent unauthorized access or manipulation.

 ### AFS Volumes